Mortgage Basics

 Pros of a 30-Year Mortgage

-• Lower Monthly Payments: By spreading your mortgage payments over a longer period, you can reduce your monthly payments.
-This can give you more financial flexibility, making your mortgage payments more affordable.
+• Lower Monthly Payments: Spreading your mortgage payments over a longer period can reduce your monthly payments.
+This can give you more financial flexibility and make your mortgage payments more affordable.

 • Higher Purchase Price: With lower monthly payments, you may qualify for a higher purchase price or mortgage amount.
-This can be especially beneficial in hot real estate markets where prices are high.
+This can be especially beneficial in hot real estate markets.

 • Increased Cash Flow: Lower monthly payments can free up extra cash in your budget, allowing you to use the funds for other financial goals, investments or expenses.
 This can be particularly advantageous if you have other financial priorities or want more monthly disposable income.